devAmanjain/devAmanjain/README.md

 Web Developer
 -------------

-I've have been learning a code from 3 year, I've worked on laravel ,React ,Strapi and SQL
+I've have been learning a code from 4 year, I've worked on PHP,JavaScript,Next Js laravel ,React ,Strapi and SQL

 * 🌍  I'm based in India
 * ✉️  You can contact me at [devaman091996@gmail.com](mailto:devaman091996@gmail.com)
-* 🧠  I'm learning a new JS Framework
 * 🤝  I'm open to collaborating on for multiple technology projects

+- 🔭 I’m currently working on PHP,LARAVEL,REACT,MYSQL
+- 🌱 I’m currently learning  NEXT JS, TYPESCRIPT,NODE JS
+- 💬 Ask me about ...
+- 📫 How to reach me: ...

 <a href="https://www.github.com/Amanj881" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/Amanj881?logo=github&style=for-the-badge&color=0891b2&labelColor=1e3a8a" /></a>